duckythescientist/SmoothLife/README.md

 There is _quite a lot_ of interesting behavior that can come of this very simple rule set.

+Another of my GoL projects can be found [here - GoL in 9 lines of horribly obfuscated C](https://github.com/duckythescientist/obfuscatedLife).

 ## SmoothLife

 GoL operates on a discrete grid and discrete time steps.
 Cells have very specific boundaries and they are blocky.
 Each "moment" in time is a hard transition from the previous state to the next state.
 What if there were a way to make GoL continuous or smooth.